fentonfentonfenton/coolbeans/README.md

 * Install the SSM Plugin via https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html

-* Grab the binary (only tested for OSX today but will work on WIN10 and Linux with a light touch) from here.
+* Grab the binary (only tested for OSX today but will work on WIN10 and Linux with a light touch) [https://github.com/fentonfentonfenton/coolbeans/releases/download/0.0.1/coolbeans-m1](m1) [https://github.com/fentonfentonfenton/coolbeans/releases/download/0.0.1/coolbeans-osx](osx)

 * `./coolbeans-osx example.com` - where the argument is a tag value you have for an instance